autocet/LudiComputer/README.md

 <img src="https://www.microelectronicjb.com/wp-content/uploads/2025/07/base_peanya.png"
      alt="3D simulation of the base of the pedestals, minimum version to be able to connect on a table" width="800">
+     3D simulation of the base of the pedestals, minimum version to be able to connect on a table

 The printed circuit board is 100 x 100 millimeters with chamfers of 3 x 3 millimeters on each side.
 Through holes of 3.2 millimeters in diameter are provided for mounting with metric 3 through screws.
 The centered location of the through holes is 90 x 90, that is, the four square centimeters of the four ends have the through holes centered.